 The trivia items below may give away important plot points.

-Thursday's Charge, the painting referenced at the end which falsely depicts Lt.
-Col. Owen Thursday's last stand as him greatly outnumbered and fighting off the Indians to the best of his abilities, was actually one of the illustrations used to advertise for the film in it's initial release.
+Thursday's Charge", the painting referenced at the end that falsely depicts Lt.
+Col. Owen Thursday's last stand as being greatly outnumbered and fighting off the Indians to the best of his abilities, was actually one of the illustrations used to advertise for the film in its initial release.